Skip to main content

 When a ticket is escalated from Serval AI to a human agent, the assignment process follows this order:

-1. Assignment rules — Serval evaluates the ticket against your configured rules.
-The first rule whose conditions match determines the assignee.
+1. Assignment rules — Serval evaluates the ticket against your configured rules in order.
+The first matching rule (top of the list) determines the assignee.
+Drag rules to reorder them and change which one wins when multiple rules match.

 2. Default assignment — If no assignment rules match, the ticket is assigned to your default group (if configured).

-3. Guidance — Natural language instructions for how Serval should handle assignment.
+3. Skills — Natural language instructions for how Serval should handle assignment.

 4. Unassigned — If nothing above applies, the ticket remains unassigned until manually claimed.